vzahanych/view-guard-meta/docs/CONCEPT.md

 # The Private AI Guardian – SaaS Concept & Architecture (Comprehensive Detail)

 > **Short version:**
-> This project is a SaaS platform that provisions a dedicated **KVM VM (Private Cloud Node)** per customer.
-The **Mini PC Edge Appliance** performs all **AI video processing and storage locally**, connects to the VM via a unique **WireGuard** tunnel, and **securely archives encrypted event clips to Filecoin**.
+> This project is a SaaS platform that provisions a dedicated **User VM (Private Cloud Node)** per customer.
+Users download a **tenant-specific installation package** (ISO/EXE) containing embedded certificates, keys, and User VM FQDN.
+The **Mini PC Edge Appliance** automatically establishes a **WireGuard tunnel** to the User VM upon installation, performs all **AI video processing and storage locally**, and **securely archives encrypted event clips to remote storage** (MinIO/S3 for PoC, Filecoin post-PoC).
 The SaaS Control Plane manages global state, billing, and the unified UI, but **never handles plaintext raw video or customer decryption keys**.
+>
+> **PoC Note**: For the Proof of Concept, **no SaaS components are needed**.
+The PoC focuses on Edge Appliance ↔ User VM API communication, with User VM API running as a Docker Compose service and using MinIO (S3-compatible) for remote storage instead of Filecoin.
+Post-PoC, an S3-Filecoin bridge will be developed to migrate from MinIO to Filecoin.

 ---